 Professional Certificate in Responding to Childhood Trauma

-The Professional Certificate in Responding to Childhood Trauma is the third of three Certificates designed as part of the PERCAN Project.
+The Professional Certificate in Responding to Childhood Trauma, focussing on foundational therapeutic skills, is the third of three Certificates designed as part of the PERCAN Project.
 The project aims to support WA based professionals (e.g., therapists, family support workers, psychologists etc) currently working with children and young people to develop their specific knowledge and skills around children and young people who have experienced abuse, neglect and abuse-related trauma, with a focus on child sexual abuse.

 This course specifically, aims to develop professionals’ knowledge, skills, and the application of these to provide trauma-specific therapeutic interventions to enhance outcomes for these children and young people.